valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 And flood my veins
 with the world unseen

 *Poem 3*

 What is the flower?
 Without the frost
 An everlasting symbol
 Signifying nothing

-Meaningless, utterly meaningless
+Meaningless
+Utterly meaningless!
-We are eternally good
+We are eternally good (you whisper)
-You whisper
-The great unknown
+Yet great awaits
-Awaits

-I stand still
-Petrified and frozen
 What is the winter?
-Without the bud that drives through
+Without the bud
-The thawed earth
-In March
+A frozen vanity
+Rife with matter
+yet numb to glory

+Beyond the western rim
+Where spring begins
+Yet winter chills
-I love you still
+I love you still (I whisper)
-In winter and in spring